ManuInnovations/manu-website/README.md

 #Welcome to Manu Innovations

 We offer Bespoke software solutions, including web and mobile apps.
-Website Design, if you need a new peronal or business site, or want to update your current site.
+Website Design, if you need a new personal or business site, or want to update your current site.

 #Founders

-Janie Tito
+Janie Tito,
-Anna-Marie Vos
+Anna-Marie Vos,
 Meghan Hughes

 #Contact